-Each additional service requested is thoroughly reviewed by the administrative staff at MDRS, and additionally by a Medicaid program nurse.
-If the service is deemed appropriate, the Medicaid program nurse will approve the request and will notify the staff at MDRS of the approval.
-If the additional services requested are determined to exceed the average estimated cost, then the request may be denied per MDRS, and the applicant or person will be notified of their right to a State Fair Hearing (Appendix F).
-MDRS must notify DOM of the following types of denials of waiver services: equipment, home modifications, and waiver admissions.
-The denial must not compromise the quality of care of the individual in any way; if so, an approval may be granted by overriding the denial via management of DOM and/or MDRS.
-If an increase in services is denied, the person will be informed, and given the opportunity to request a Fair Hearing.
+Upon a change in the participant's condition, the case manager(s) assesses the person to determine if their health and welfare can continue to be assured through the provision of waiver services in the community.
+If so, a change request PSS is submitted for review.
+Each additional service request is thoroughly reviewed by the administrative staff at MDRS and a DOM nurse.
+If the service is deemed appropriate and does not threaten overall cost neutrality, the DOM nurse will approve the request and will notify the case manager(s) of the approval.
+If the additional services requested are determined to exceed the average estimated cost, then the request may be denied and the applicant/person will be notified of their right to a State Fair Hearing (Appendix F).
+The denial must not compromise the overall quality of care for the individual.
+If it is determined that the denial compromises the quality of care, an approval may be granted by management of DOM and/or MDRS thereby overturning the denial.
+If an increase in services is denied, the person will be informed and notified of their right to request a Fair Hearing.